dotnet/core/linux-support.md

 The highest OpenSSL version is loaded by default, but can be [configured to use a specific version](https://github.com/dotnet/runtime/issues/79153#issuecomment-1335476471).

-## Red Hat Enterprise Linux Family support
+## Red Hat Enterprise Linux support

-New .NET versions will typically only be supported on RHEL versions in active support.
+New .NET versions will typically only be supported on Red Hat Enterprise Linux (RHEL) versions in active support.

 - RHEL 7 is considered in maintenance.
 - RHEL 8 is considered in active support.
 - RHEL 9 is considered in active support.

-RHEL compatible distributions are also supported, including: AlmaLinux, CentOS, Oracle Linux, Red Hat Enterprise Linux, and Rocky Linux.
+RHEL compatible distributions are supported, including: AlmaLinux, CentOS, Oracle Linux, and Rocky Linux.